Pinklemonade33/MyVentory/README.md

-# MyVentory: an inventory management system built with Python.
+# MyVentory: an inventory management system built with Python

 # Purpose